cinnamon caramel cheesecake bars

 - 1 cup flour

 - 1/2 tsp cinnamon

 - 1/4 cup sugar

 - 1 tsp vanilla extract

 - 1/2 cup plain fat-free yogurt

 - 3/4 tsp cinnamon

 - 1/3 cup Salted Caramel Sauce

-Preheat oven to 350°F and line an 11 x 7-inch baking dish with parchment paper.
+- Preheat oven to 350°F and line an 8-inch square baking pan with parchment paper.
 Whisk together flours, salt, cinnamon, and nutmeg in a medium bowl.
 Combine melted butter, sugar, and vanilla in a medium bowl.
 Add flour mixture and fold in until incorporated.
-Press dough evenly into bottom of prepared baking dish and bake for 16 minutes, until lightly golden.
+Press dough evenly into bottom of prepared baking pan and bake for 18 minutes, until lightly golden.
 Transfer to a wire rack to cool completely and reduce oven temperature to 325°F.

 Whole wheat flour can be substituted for the graham flour.